 Cysts lined by squamous epithelium filled with vellus hairs and keratin.
 There have been rare instances of these reported in the eyelid and one recent report of such a lesion in the orbit.

-Granuloma caused in reaction to a lash which acts as a foreign body.
+Granuloma is caused in reaction to a lash that acts as a foreign body.

 Complete removal of the cystic lesion is needed via an orbitotomy if necessary.